5l1v3r1/Sonarr-wiki/Sonarr-notifications-in-Slack-using-curl.md

 If you are running Sonarr on Windows there may be a  way with Cygwin / bash / curl but I'd look for a cleaner solution.

-## Setup a Slack Webhook intergration
+## Setup a Slack Webhook integration

 Setup a webhook integration for your slack team here: